lilcodehacker/DictoGuess/README.md

 # DictoGuess
 This is my first Python script.
 It gives you a definition, and you have to guess the word.

-***Prerequisites:*** python3 randomwords britannica-dictionary (both of the latter are python libraries)
+***Prerequisites:*** Python3 requests (the latter is a Python library)

 **To play**

-Download the script and the python libraries then run it in the terminal.
+Download the script and the Python libraries, then run it in the terminal.

-**Note**
-You will need to replace the api_KEY with a api ninja api key